Pentagon Tells the White House to Stop Politicizing Military

 What is still unclear, however, is who at the Pentagon may have known about the request and either agreed with it or chose not to discourage it.
 It’s also not clear whether Navy leaders deliberately chose the McCain crew as one of the ships to be on holiday leave during Trump’s visit, or if other measures were taken to ensure that the McCain was not visible from where the president stood when he arrived on the USS Wasp to make remarks.

-The warship, commissioned in 1994, was originally named for the senator’s father and grandfather, both Navy admirals named John Sidney McCain.
+The warship , commissioned in 1994, was originally named for the senator’s father and grandfather, both Navy admirals named John Sidney McCain.
 Last year, the Navy rededicated the ship to honor the senator as well.